grammyjs/website/site/docs/plugins/session.md

 Note how we also have to [adjust the context type](/guide/context.md#customizing-the-context-object) to make the session available on it.
 The context flavour is called `SessionFlavor`.

-It is important (but optional) that you specify the `inital` option for the session middleware.
+It is important (but optional) that you specify the `initial` option for the session middleware.
-Pass a function that generates a new object with inital session data for new chats.
+Pass a function that generates a new object with initial session data for new chats.

 You can specify which session key to use by passing a function called `getSessionKey` to the [options](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#SessionOptions).
 Whenever `getSessionKey` returns `undefined`, `ctx.session` will be `undefined`.